 The Islamic social order that requires wives to be fully committed functions peacefully and without violence in the overwhelming majority of cases; 4:34 ensures that there is a policing power that protects this social order and can respond to those extremely rare cases where this order is threatened.

 People have the right to wonder if this is the best way to create happy families and societies.
-But without a great number of unbiased scientific studies there can be no conclusive answer.
+Without a great number of unbiased scientific studies there can be no conclusive answer.
 It might seem “obvious” to someone that this is not a good way to create happy families and societies, but this is just a personal bias unless they can provide statistical data to back up their opinion.
-There are faithful and loyal wives among both Muslims and irreligious people, but if devout Muslim wives are on average 50% more likely to be loyal, and their families are 20% more likely to be happy and to avoid being broken up, then that is all we need to know to tell us that we shouldn’t be too quick to judge the sociological consequences of the Quran’s teachings.
+There are faithful and loyal wives among both Muslims and irreligious people, but if devout Muslim wives are on average 50% more likely to be loyal, and their families are 20% more likely to be happy and to avoid being broken up, then that is all we need to know to tell us that we should not be too quick to judge the sociological consequences of the Quran’s teachings.

 To summarize, verse 4:34 creates an informal police force made up of husbands.
 They are charged with the protection of the integrity of their families and are given the power of violence as a last resort in the carrying out of this duty.
 Any use of violence by a husband that falls outside of this definition can be punished by the law.
+The vagueness of “mutiny” enables each culture to decide for itself whether a case of violence was justified or whether it was unjustified and therefore deserving of punishment by the authorities.

 From the above discussion, feminist critiques like the following (from Men in Charge?, chapter 7) will be seen to be quite beside the point: